agillis/esphome-configs/README.md

 ### Guition ESP32-S3-4848S040 480px * 480px Smart Screen

 This is a really great little screen.
-I have a basic getting started config and also a full features one. guition-esp32-s3-4848s040_more_buttons.yaml has a boot screen, a system for dimming the backligh at night and some basic buttons for controlling local and Home Assistant devices.
+I have a basic config and also a full featured one. guition-esp32-s3-4848s040-display_modular.yaml has a boot screen, a system for dimming the backligh at night and some basic buttons for controlling local and Home Assistant devices.